 Please allow sufficient mailing time if requesting through the mail or fax.
 Requests for absentee ballot should be mailed to: Town Clerk, Attn: Absentee Ballots, 6 Baboosic Lake Rd, Merrimack, NH 03054

 Ballots must be returned either in person by the voter or an immediate family member, or through the mail.
-Ballots returned in person must be delivered by 5:00 PM the day before the election.
-Ballots can be accepted in the mail until 5:00 PM on election day.
+Ballots must be returned by 5:00 PM on election day.

 If returning a ballot in person please allow sufficient time to do so.
 You will now be required to show ID.
 Ballots returned by immediate family members will also require the completion of an affidavit in order for the ballot to be counted.
 The town clerk's office highly recommends the return of a ballot through the mail to avoid waiting in anticipated long lines.

 Ballots not returned in person or through the mail will NOT be counted.
 Do not leave a ballot in the drop box, "dropped" at the window counter without a staff member waiting on you, or slipped under the door.
 These will NOT be counted.